cli-kit/cli-fs/README.md

 * `path`: The file system path.
 * `callback`: An optional callback function, forces an asynchronous test.

+### home()

+Attempt to resolve the user's home directory using the environment variables `HOME`, `HOMEPATH`, `USERPROFILE`.

+Returns the user's home directory or the empty string if none of the environment variables are set.

 ## Caveats

 1. The only reliable way to test whether a file is readable or writable is to attempt to open and close the file, hence these tests incur a performance overhead.
 If you need to perform these tests with a lot of files it is better deferred until you actually need to read or write to the files.